Uncharted Waters Online: Venice

 Venice is a small city-state floating on the sea.
 It is called the "City of Water".
-Venice's maritime industry had long been prosperous, and Venice had long held a monopoly on the profits of the Mediterranean trade on pepper from Alexandria.
-However, recently the Ottoman Empire appeared in the East and Portugal discovered a sea route to the Indies.
+Venice's maritime industry had long been prosperous, and Venice had long held a monopoly on the profits of the Mediterranean trade on pepper from Alexandria, but recently the Ottoman Empire appeared in the East and Portugal discovered a sea route to the Indies.
 The story line is intertwined with the French story line, and they have many of the same main characters.